How to Make Cotton Candy

 Quick Tips to Attract Even More Customers

-Now that you know the cotton candy making process, and the features in a cotton candy machine that help make it a smooth process, learn how to present your cotton candy to maximize your profits!
+Now that you know how to make cotton candy, and the features in a cotton candy machine that help make that process smooth, learn how to present your cotton candy to maximize your profits!
 Often times, cotton candy is sold amongst a variety of other tempting concession stand treats.
 How do customers pick cotton candy over pretzels, popcorn, or snow cones?

 1. Attractive cotton candy carts